ecobiome/teamcity-documentation/topics/rest-api.md

 * Use [`http://teamcity:8111/app/rest/builds/?locator=<buildLocator>`](http://teamcity:8111/app/rest/builds/?locator=<buildLocator>) to get builds by build locator.

-### Supported HTTP Methods
+## Supported HTTP Methods
-* GET: retrieves the requested data.
+* __`GET`__: retrieves the requested data.
 For example, `.../app/rest/entities` usually retrieves a list of entities, `.../app/rest/entities/<entity locator>` retrieves a single entity
-* POST: creates the entity from the payload submitted.
+* __`POST`__: creates the entity from the payload submitted.
 To create a new entity, one regularly needs to post a single entity data (i.e. as retrieved via GET) to the `.../app/rest/entities` URL.
-When posting XML, be sure to specify the "`Content\-Type: application/xml`" HTTP header.
+When posting XML, be sure to specify the "`Content-Type: application/xml`" HTTP header.
-* PUT: updates the data from the payload submitted.
+* __`PUT`__: updates the data from the payload submitted.
 Accepts the same data format as retrieved via GET request to the same URL.
 Supported for some entities for URLs like `.../app/rest/entities/<entity locator>`
-* DELETE: removes the data at the URL, for example, for the `.../app/rest/entities/<entity locator>`
+* __`DELETE`__: removes the data at the URL, for example, for the `.../app/rest/entities/<entity locator>`

-## Response Formats
+# Response Formats

 The TeamCity REST APIs returns HTTP responses in the following formats according to the HTTP "Accept" header:

 <table>